 Clinical academic medicine

-Clinical academics exist in all medical specialties from anaesthetics to epidemiology, and from surgery to public health.
-They make a vital contribution at every research stage - from early biomedical research understanding disease pathways, through to drug development and personalised medicine.
+If you choose a clinical academic career, you'll make a vital contribution at every research stage - from early biomedical research understanding disease pathways, through to drug development and personalised medicine.

 Want to learn more?

 The Clinical Academic Training and Careers Hub (CATCH) website showcases and promotes options, as well as providing practical advice on starting a career in clinical academia.